AdobeDocs/commerce-webapi/src/pages/get-started/create-integration.md

    );
    ```

 1. **Create an install class.** Change directories to your `Setup` directory.
-Create a `InstallData.php` file that installs the integration configuration data into the Magento integration table.
+Create a `InstallData.php` file that installs the integration configuration data into the Commerce integration table.

    The following sample is boilerplate and requires minor changes to make your integration work.